 They recorded several successful singles, including a huge ska hit single, “Simmer Down”.
 In 1967 Winston, Bob Marley and Bunny became heavily involved in the Rastafari movement and formed The Wailers as they were evolving from Ska to Reggae.

 However he left The Wailers in ’74 not long after a horrific car accident and started a solo career under the name of Peter Tosh.
 He released his solo debut, Legalize It, in 1976 which became an anthem for supporters of cannabis legalization.
 Tosh put together a backing band, Word, Sound and Power, who accompanied him on tour over the next few years.
-One of his writing that reached global recognition was the ditty: Shame and Scandal in the Family.
+One of his writings that reached global recognition was the ditty: Shame and Scandal in the Family.

 He also performed in the international opposition to South African apartheid by appearing at Anti-Apartheid concerts and by reflecting his stance in various songs like “Apartheid” in 1977, re-recorded 1987, “Equal Rights” in 1977, “Fight On” in 1979, and 1983’s “Not Gonna Give It Up”.